awsdocs/aws-glue-developer-guide/doc_source/crawler-prereqs.md

 # Crawler Prerequisites<a name="crawler-prereqs"></a>

-The AWS Identity and Access Management \(IAM\) role that you specify for a crawler must have permission to access the data store that is crawled, and permission to create and update tables and partitions in the AWS Glue Data Catalog\.
+The crawler assumes the permissions of the AWS Identity and Access Management \(IAM\) role that you specify when you define it\.
+This IAM role must have permissions to extract data from your data store and write to the Data Catalog\.
+The AWS Glue console lists only IAM roles that have attached a trust policy for the AWS Glue principal service\.
+From the console, you can also create an IAM role with an IAM policy to access Amazon S3 data stores accessed by the crawler\.
+For more information about providing roles for AWS Glue, see [Identity\-Based Policies \(IAM Policies\) for Access Control](using-identity-based-policies.md)\.

 For your crawler, you can create a role and attach the following policies:
 + The `AWSGlueServiceRole` AWS managed policy, which grants the required permissions on the Data Catalog